LearnOnDemandSystems/docs/guides/idl2/markdown-user-guide.md

   > \**Bold text**

 - **Italic**: used to show emphasis or distinction.
-Type two _ (underline) on each side of text that is to be emphasized.
+Type an _ (underline) on each side of text that is to be emphasized.

   > \_Italic text_